Actis: A Strictly Local Union-Find Decoder: Background

 \subsection{Surface Code and Decoding}

 As its name suggests, the surface code arranges the physical qubits on a 2D grid.
 It encodes one logical qubit and corrects for both bit- and phaseflip errors (the ability to correct these two discrete errors allows us to correct any qubit error \cite[\S 10.3.1]{Nielsen2010}).
-Here, we describe how to correct bitfip errors; phaseflip errors are corrected analogously.
-We explain the decoding cycle assuming measurements to be perfect in \cref{sec:perfect_measurements} before generalising to faulty measurements in \cref{sec:faulty_measurements}.
+Here, we describe how to correct bitflip errors; phaseflip errors are corrected analogously.
+We explain the decoding cycle under three noise models of increasing realism: \emph{code capacity}, used in \cref{sec:code_capacity}, assumes perfect measurements; \emph{phenomenological noise}, described in in \cref{sec:phenomenological_noise}, generalises to faulty measurements. \Cref{sec:circuit-level_noise} discusses \emph{circuit-level depolarising noise}.